 Let’s not get into it too much, because we can go on and on about the things we like about the new Honda Brio.
 While there are some reservations we have about the model, but for the price, it’s hard to beat.

-The Brio looks more expensive than it actually is.
+The Brio looks more expensive than it actually is, and even in 2021, it still quite a little headturner.
 With an array of bright and fun colors, it has a youthful appeal to it.
-I do enjoy the front of the Brio, but the angle that I love the most is the rear quarter.
+We do enjoy the front of the Brio, but the angle that we love the most is the rear quarter.
 The rear of its predecessor was an acquired taste for many, but this generation’s is easier to love and comes with more dimension because of its multiple creases in all the right areas.

 While the S and V variants are lookers in their own right, the Brio RS version has a lot going for it in terms of looks.
 With black accents and several additions, this small hatchback has an appeal its competitors don’t quite match just yet.